-Students in 8th Grade Language Arts will be reading Harper Lee’s To Kill a Mockingbird.
+Students in 8th Grade Language Arts are reading Harper Lee’s To Kill a Mockingbird.
 This American classic explores the trials of growing up, prejudice, and courage.
 The innocence of eight-year-old tomboy Scout Finch fades as she encounters racism and ignorance in the Depression-torn South.
 Please note that this novel contains language that reflects the racially divided climate during the 1930s.
 This book is divided into two lengthy sections, a southern drama and a courtroom drama.
 It will be important that your child read any assigned reading for homework within the time-frame given, to ensure the ability for your student to participate during class discussions and learning activities.
 A large amount of the reading of this text will be assigned as homework.
 I strongly encourage you to ask your child questions to ensure his/her understanding of the text.